ProteinsWebTeam/interpro-docs/docs/browse.rst

 `AlphaFold <https://alphafold.ebi.ac.uk/>`_ and `Foldseek Server <https://search.foldseek.com/search>`_ websites.
 The model confidence colour scale, determined using the plDDT score, is also displayed, varying from dark blue (very high confidence) to orange (very low confidence).
-Immediately below the protein structure viewer, a table shows the available multimers (monomers -default-, homodimers and heterodimers) that can be chosen for display.
+Immediately below the protein structure viewer, a table shows the available multimer predictions (monomers -default-, homodimers and heterodimers) that can be chosen for display.

 The data can be downloaded in PDB or mmCIF format, by clicking on the corresponding buttons below the 3D viewer.